Recordkeeping for Individuals and Businesses

 For gifts, the cost, date given, description, and the business reason for giving the gift should be recorded, including the name of the donee, occupation, and business relationship.

 Vehicle expenses should show the odometer reading for the start and end of the trip, destination, trip purpose, and the names of visited people.
+An odometer reading should be recorded at the start of every year to substantiate business use percentage.

 Charitable contributions have special recordkeeping requirements.
 Cash contributions must be substantiated by a written acknowledgment from the charity, especially if the amount exceeds $250.
-If the value of donated property exceeds $5000, then the claimed value should be supported by a certified appraiser for the property.
+If the value of donated property exceeds $5000, the claimed value should be supported by a certified appraiser for the property.

 Records for property that is depreciated, amortized, or depleted must be maintained for the applicable tax years and for the required years thereafter.
 Additional information that should be recorded include the cost, other direct buying expenses, capital improvements, deductions already claimed, and adjustments to the tax basis of the property.
 This information is then used for cost recovery deductions, first-year expensing, casually deductions, capitalized costs, some tax credits, the gain on property disposition, and to calculate any recaptured depreciation.